Lorp/samsa-core/docs/SamsaBuffer.md

 ### Instance properties

 * `SamsaBuffer.p`
 The offset from the start of the `SamsaBuffer`, where reading and writing will next take place.
 Attempting to read or write when `p` is not in the range [0, `SamsaBuffer.byteLength` - 1] is an error.
 Clients may update it directly, but there are also tell(), seek() and seekr() methods.
+Note that `SamsaBuffer.byteOffset` + `SamsaBuffer.p` is always <= `SamsaBuffer.buffer.byteLength`.

 ### Instance methods